 This is the original 3-wheeled compact stroller and I think it’s the best (though the others are VERY similar).
-Baby Jogger is really good about making a plethora of car seat adapters, including their own City Go car seat – as well as ones for Graco, Britax/BOB, Cybex, Maxi-Cosi, Nuna, Peg Perego and the Chicco KeyFit 30.
+Baby Jogger is really good about making a plethora of car seat adapters — including ones for Graco, Britax/BOB, Cybex, Maxi-Cosi, Nuna, Peg Perego and the Chicco KeyFit 30.

 Chicco Viaro ~ $199, 18 lbs